 Ben Richards was born in 1964, and lives in London.
 His first novel, THROWING THE HOUSE OUT OF THE WINDOW, won the Texaco/Eastside award for first-time novelists in 1994.
 He has taught Development Studies at the University of Birmingham and at University College, London, where he specialises in Latin America.
 As well as writing novels, Ben Richards has contributed short stories and articles to a number of magazines and anthologies.

-Kelly Rimmer is the USA Today bestselling women's fiction author of five novels, including Me Without You and The Secret Daughter.
+Kelly Rimmer is the USA Today bestselling women's fiction author of six novels, including Before I Let You Go and Me Without You.
 She lives in rural Australia with her husband, two children and fantastically naughty dogs, Sully and Basil.
 Her novels have been translated into more than twenty languages.

 Imogen Robertson grew up in Darlington, studied Russian and German at Cambridge, and now lives in London.
 She directed for TV, film and radio before becoming a full-time author, and also writes and reviews poetry.
 Imogen won the Telegraph's 'First thousand words of a novel competition' in 2007 with the opening of Instruments of Darkness, her first novel.Want to know more?
 Visit www.imogenrobertson.com.

 Jennifer Robson is the USA Today and No. 1 Toronto Globe & Mail bestselling author of Somewhere in France, After the War Is Over and Moonlight over Paris.
 She studied French literature and modern history as an undergraduate at the University of Western Ontario-King's College, then obtained her doctorate in British economic and social history at St. Antony's College at the University of Oxford, England.
 To find out more about Jennifer visit her website: www.jennifer-robson.com or find her on Facebook /AuthorJenniferRobson, Twitter @AuthorJenniferR and Instagram @authorjenniferrobson.